patrickrobrecht/extended-evaluation-for-statify/readme.txt

 Please see [the changelog at GitHub](https://github.com/patrickrobrecht/extended-evaluation-for-statify#changelog) for the details.

+= 2.2 =
+* Enhancement: Minor changes in the style
+* Enhancement: If there is nothing to display, show "no data available"

 = 2.1 =
 * Enhancement: URLs in csv export
 * Enhancement: percentages on Content and Referrers pages